cmaxw/devchat-eleventy/src/my-angular-story/mas-104-juan-stoppa.md

 - " Aaron Frost"
 - " Juan Stoppa"
 title: 'MAS 104:  Juan Stoppa'
-date: 2019-12-31T11:00:00+0000
+date: 2019-12-31T11:06:00+0000
 episode_number: "104"
 duration: 32
 audio_url: https://media.devchat.tv/my-angular-story/MAS_104_Juan_Stoppa.mp3

 ---
 Juan Stoppa, Head Of Development at Wealth Dynamix, joins Aaron Frost in this week's My Angular Story.
 Juan is originally from Argentina and he is currently based in London.

+Aaron and Juan discuss Juan's current work at Wealth Dynamix and his involvement with Angular outside of work as well.
+Juan is looking to start a meetup in London and is looking for other interested parties.

 ### Host: **Aaron Frost**